bigsk1/gpu-monitor/README.md

 - Real time alerts - sound and notification
 - Responsive theme for any size screen
 - Toggle gauges on or off to show metrics in graph
+- SQLite database for efficient history storage and reduced CPU usage

 ## Prerequisites

 - Docker
 - NVIDIA GPU
 - NVIDIA Container Toolkit
+- SQLite3 (included in the container)

 ## Quick Start